 Manage Your Estimated Tax Payments.

-- If you are retired and not earning a paycheck, your CPA will likely recommend that you make quarterly estimated tax payments, so that you don’t under pay your taxes during the year.
+- If you are retired and not earning a paycheck, your CPA will likely recommend that you make quarterly estimated tax payments, so that you don’t underpay your taxes during the year.
 Be sure to make those payments on time.
 They are due on the 15th of each of the following months: April, June, September, and January (of the following tax year).
-For more information on managing your estimated taxes check out my May 2019 article Life is Short: Simplify Paying Your Taxes in Retirement.

 Accelerate or Defer Income.

-- While not a certainty, it is plausible that ordinary income rates and capital gain taxes may increase in 2022 if the Biden administration is successful in passing their proposed spending bill.
+- Accelerating or deferring income can be a smart tax planning strategy.
+While it is not certain, there is a possibility that ordinary income rates and capital gain taxes may increase in 2024 if the Biden administration is successful in passing their proposed spending bill.

 Review Your Estate Planning Documents.

-- While most planners and attorneys recommend reviewing your documents every 3 to 5 years, it is really a general rule of thumb.
-Be mindful of how proposed changes in tax and estate laws may impact your plan.
+- While most planners and attorneys recommend reviewing your documents every 3 to 5 years, you should be mindful of how proposed changes in tax and estate laws may impact your plan.
 Major life events such as death, divorce, or the addition of a new family member, often mean updates to your documents are needed.

 Review Your Beneficiary Designation.